hashicorp/consul/plugin/proxy/README.md

 Where `proxy_proto` is the protocol used (`dns` or `grpc`) and `to` is **TO** specified in the config, `proto` is the protocol used by the incoming query ("tcp" or "udp"), family the transport family ("1" for IPv4, and "2" for IPv6). `Server` is the server responsible for the request (and metric).
-See the documention in the metrics plugin.
+See the documentation in the metrics plugin.

 ## Examples